ossf/scorecard/docs/checks.md

 ## Pinned-Dependencies

-This check tries to determine if a project has declared and pinned its dependencies.
+This check tries to determine if the project has declared and pinned its dependencies.
 Pinning dependencies is important to mitigate compromised dependencies from undermining the security of the project.
 Low score is therefore considered `Medium` risk.
 The checks works by (1) looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript), requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/; (2) looks for unpinned dependencies in Dockerfiles, shell scripts and GitHub workflows.